openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-Invalid remote server SSL certificate or SSH key.
+The remote server's SSL certificate or SSH key is invalid.

 **Possible Causes**

-Failed to verify server identity, possibly due to an expired certificate.
+Unable to verify the server's identity, possibly due to an expired certificate.

 **Resolution Steps**

-Check certificate validity.
+Check the validity of the certificate.

 ## 2300061 Unrecognized or Invalid HTTP Encoding Format